chromium/chromium/docs/dangling_ptr.md

 This will crash when the object containing the dangling ptr is destructed, giving the usual three-stack trace from ASAN showing where the deleted object was allocated and freed.

+When running under this mode, there is no need to specify any --enable-features flag as above.